Privacy

 - A SQLite ledger at

-~/.tokenpak/config.yaml.
+~/.tokenpak/config.yaml(or~/.tpk/config.yamlon fresh installs).
 Contains profile selection, port, compression knobs.
-Never contains API keys or prompts. - Optional license key at
+Never contains API keys or prompts.

 Optional debug/logging escape hatches — full disclosure